ruuda/blog/posts/musium.md

 I started out with Elm,
 but I found it too constraining in how it interacts with JavaScript, which I needed to use Cast.
-So in 2019, I switched to PureScript, and that one stuck.
+So I switched to PureScript,
+and that one stuck.

 I did really like Elm’s approach to defining DOM nodes,